seanwhs/Tutorials/NextJS/Greymatter-LMS/Appendices/EADD.md

 ## 2. Core Architectural Principles

 1. **Strict Locality of Behavior (LoB):** Keep styling, presentation logic, and interaction constraints close to the component definitions they affect.
-2. **The "Stateless Player" Pattern:** The core LMS runtime layout stays oblivious to *how* a lesson is formatted or *what* interactive mechanics run inside it — it acts merely as a container frame.
+2. **The "Stateless Player" Pattern:** The core LMS runtime layout stays oblivious to _how_ a lesson is formatted or _what_ interactive mechanics run inside it — it acts merely as a container frame.
-3. **Optimistic-First Execution:** The UI assumes server-bound mutations will succeed, capping perceived latency at client-side execution speed via React 19 transition features.
+3. **Optimistic-First Execution:** The UI assumes server-bound mutations will succeed, capping perceived latency at client-side execution speed via React 19 transition features (`useOptimistic`, `useTransition`).
+4. **Identity Boundary Discipline:** The system that proves *who you are* (Clerk) and the system that stores *what you're allowed to do* (Neon/Prisma `User.id`) are deliberately kept as two distinct identifiers, joined by exactly one field (`User.clerkId`), never conflated elsewhere in the schema.
-4. **Isolated Trust Boundaries:** Untrusted developer components execute within constrained execution frames to prevent Cross-Site Scripting (XSS) and token theft.
+5. **Isolated Trust Boundaries:** Untrusted developer components execute within constrained execution frames to prevent Cross-Site Scripting (XSS) and token theft — a defense layer scoped as a future-phase enhancement beyond this document's baseline implementation (see §5.2).

 ---